chrokh/toow-old/chapters/interfaces.md

 %Interfaces are contracts.
 They define *what* a class can do, not *how* to do it.
 ```

 Let's explain this concept with an example.
-Imagine you're building a drawing application and you have different shapes, such as rectangles and ovals.
+Imagine you're building a drawing application and you have different shapes, such as rectangles and ellipses.
 Every shape has a width and a height, but the calculation of the area is different for each shape.
 How can you define a common blueprint for all shapes while still allowing for their individual differences?

 This is where interfaces come in handy.
 We could create an `IShape` interface with `Width`, `Height`, and `Area` properties.
 The `Area` property is defined differently based on the type of the shape, but every shape, regardless of its specific type, will have an `Area` property.
 Here's how we might define this interface: